artoo-git/DungeonCrawler/README.md

 - MPU6050 library
 - Wire library
 - toneAC library
-- iSin library
 - RunningMedian library

 ## Setup
-1. Connect the LED strip to the specified data pin (default: 3)
+1. Connect the LED strip to the specified data pin (default: PIN 3, add CLK pin if your strip has clock wire)
-2. Connect the MPU6050 to the I2C pins of your Arduino
+2. Connect the MPU6050 to the I2C pins of your Arduino (3.3v, gnd, SDA and SCL PINs)
-3. Connect a speaker to the appropriate pin for toneAC
+3. Connect a speaker to the appropriate pin for toneAC (PIN 11 and 12)
-4. Connect 3 LEDs to pins 30, 32, and 34 for life indicators
+4. Connect 3 LEDs to pins 30, 32, and 34 for life indicators (or other pins as you pls)
 5. Upload the code to your Arduino

 ## Gameplay